TalanTunisie/DynamicFormBundle/README.md

 }
 ```
-This class is declared as abstract so that each user can define a personel serivce which implements the two methods *getValueOwnerList()* and *getOwnerListTemplate()* according to his need.
+This class is declared abstract so that each user can define its own implemtation of the two methods *getValueOwnerList()* and *getOwnerListTemplate()*.
-Here an example of personel service which can be declared in your bundle:
+Here is a sample implementation:
 ``` php
 class UserValueProvider extends AbstractUserValueProvider {